FS Class E.636: Auxiliary and pneumatic services

-The motor cooling-fans were activated by two 4.5 kW 3,000 V dedicated motors until unit 201; later units have 1 kW motors identical to the ones used on FS Class E646; they are also used as dynamos to recharge the 24 V batteries (only if line voltage is greater than 1,500 V) used to feed low tension devices (lights, locomotive heating systems, contactors etc.)
+The motor cooling-fans were activated by two 4.5 kW 3,000 V dedicated motors until unit 201; later units had 1 kW motors identical to the ones used on FS Class E646.
+The motors were also used as dynamos to recharge the 24 V batteries (only if line voltage is greater than 1,500 V) and used to feed low tension devices (lights, locomotive heating systems, contactors etc.)

-Air production on the locomotive was granted by two C38 type compressors; later they were upgraded with the more reliable W242, however, on some units, only one compressor was replaced, leaving one of each type in use on a single locomotive; the C38 produced air until 8 bar in main reservoir tanks were reached, while the W242 from 8 to 9 bar.
+Locomotive brake air was provided by two C38 type compressors; later they were upgraded with the more reliable W242.
+However, on some units, only one compressor was replaced, leaving one of each type in use on a single locomotive: the C38 produced air until 8 bar in main reservoir tanks was reached, while the W242 from 8 to 9 bar.
 In fact, on these units, only the W242 was used on normal conditions; the other one only if pressure dropped below 7 bar.

-Main-tanks and the 24 V batteries supplies air and current to several systems:
+Main-tanks and the 24 V batteries supply air and current to several systems: